RxSwiftCommunity/RxSwiftExt/Readme.md

 next(c:2)
 ```

-#### pairwise, nwise
+#### pairwise

-Groups elements emitted by an Observable into arrays, where each array consists of the last N consecutive items; similar to a sliding window.
+Groups elements emitted by an Observable into arrays, where each array consists of the last 2 consecutive items; similar to a sliding window.

 ```swift
 Observable.from([1, 2, 3, 4, 5, 6])